WMD-group/PyTASER/README.md

 * Integration with the Materials Project database, allowing support for non-locally calculated materials
 * Ability to produce publication-ready figures, with flexibility in plotting.

-# Background

-TAS is a powerful pump-probe tool to characterise the excited states of materials, while DAS can be used to represent how changes in a system affects its ground-state optical absorption spectra.
-These techniques can be used to understand microscopic processes in photochemical and electrochemical transformations, including phenomena such as electron trapping and carrier recombination.

-The drawback is that TAS spectra are difficult to interpret, especially for crystals where the specific valence and conduction band structure can give rise to complex features.
-Our goal here is to predict TAS features from first-principles starting from the most simple models of static excitations through to the kinetics of relaxation of the excited state back to the ground state.

 PyTASER is designed for users with moderate experience in computational methods and optical techniques, enabled by the following features: